patrickmcelwee/patrickmcelwee.github.io/_posts/2014-01-12-vim-config-for-debugging-ruby.markdown

-Next, make a new line below the current one (`o`), and type the skeleton of the `puts` expression that we want (`puts ": #{}"`), followed by `<esc>` to go back to normal mode.
+Next, make a new line below the current one (`o`), and type the skeleton of the `puts` expression that we want (`puts ": #{}"`), followed by `<esc>` to go back into normal mode.

 Now, let's jump back to the colon with `F:` and paste the variable name from the `x` register *before* the colon with big-P (`"xP`).
-We have one more place to enter it: inside the string interpolation block.
+We have one more place to paste it: inside the string interpolation block.
 So jump to the beginning of the block with `f{` and paste the variable name again, this time after the cursor with little-p (`"xp`).
 And that's it!
 You should see: